jonessarae/hiv-hypermutants/README.md

 ### Other software
 Web software (Ajax, Apache) and MySQL were hosted on my school's server.
 ### Scripts
-Below are the scripts and data files used for this project:
+Below are the scripts and data files used for this project.
+These are available in the final folder.
 <pre>
 +----css
 |    +----hypermutants.css